dfinity/sdk/.github/CONTRIBUTING.md

 #### Setup

-1. Install bats and bats-support 0.3.0.
+1. Install `bats`.
 See the CI provisioning scripts for examples:
     - [Linux](../scripts/workflows/provision-linux.sh)
     - [Darwin](../scripts/workflows/provision-darwin.sh)
-1. Export `BATSLIB` to your bats-support directory, typically:
-    ``` bash
-    $ export BATSLIB=/usr/local/lib/bats-support
-    ```
 1. Build dfx and add its target directory to your path:
     ``` bash
     sdk $ cargo build